retostauffer/hclwizard-docker/README.md

 # Autostart

-Makre sure you enabled the docker service on startup (`systemctl enable docker`).
+Make sure you enabled the docker service on startup (`systemctl enable docker`).
 Create a new service called `hclwizard.service` by creating the file `/usr/lib/systemd/system/hclwizard.service` containing: